SAP-samples/teched2023-AD162/exercises/ex3/README.md

 While updating the incident details, you may want to close the current page and cancel or interrupts any ongoing process.

-1. In the`Incident_Edit.page.page`, drag and drop an **Action Bar Item** control to the upper left corner of the action bar.
+1. In the`Incident_Edit.page`, drag and drop an **Action Bar Item** control to the upper left corner of the action bar.

     ![MDK](images/3.2.1.png)